Justin Lofton: Racing career

 Lofton started his racing career in mountain bikes before moving to late models.
 He went on to run in both the NASCAR Camping World East and West Series, before landing in the ARCA Re/Max Series.
 In 2008, he began driving full-time for Eddie Sharp Racing, first driving the No. 93 before moving to the No. 20 for the remainder of the season.
 He earned his first career win that year at Michigan International Speedway, and would finish 13th in the standings.

 Lofton narrowly won the 2009 ARCA Series championship over Parker Kligerman in his sophomore season.
-Throughout the season, he earned six wins, fifteen top 5s, nineteen top 10s, and five poles.
+Throughout the season, he earned six wins, fifteen top-fives, nineteen top-tens, and five poles.
 In 2009, Lofton also made his Nationwide Series debut at Michigan.
 Driving the No. 14 Lofton Cattle Toyota for CJM Racing, he qualified 19th and finished 16th.

 In 2010, Lofton drove the No. 7 VisitPIT.com Toyota for Red Horse Racing.
 He also ran a partial schedule in the Nationwide Series, driving the No. 71 Weekend Warriors TV Toyota for the same team, and the No. 27 Ford for Baker Curb Racing.

-In 2010, Lofton had a best qualifying effort of third in Darlington, a best finish of third at Dover, and earned four top-five and eight top-10 finishes in the Camping World Truck Series.
+In 2010, Lofton had a best qualifying effort of third in Darlington, a best finish of third at Dover, and earned four top-five and eight top-ten finishes in the Camping World Truck Series.
 He finished 12th in the driver point standings.

 For 2011, Lofton joined defending champion team Germain Racing to drive the 77 truck.
 However, after Texas, Lofton and Germain parted ways.
 On June 22, Lofton announced on Sirius NASCAR Radio that he would return to Eddie Sharp Racing for the remainder of the season.
 He debuted in the No. 46 CollegeComplete.com Toyota at Kentucky Speedway on July 7 with a 15th-place finish.
 Starting July 22, 2011 in Nashville, Lofton returned to the No. 6 where he previously won the ARCA series in 2009 in the No. 6.

 Lofton drove the full season for Eddie Sharp Racing in the Camping World Truck Series, driving the No. 6 for the 2012 season.

 On May 18, 2012, at Charlotte Motor Speedway, Lofton captured his first win, holding off Brad Keselowski and Todd Bodine.

-Lofton returned to racing stock cars for the first time since 2014 when he made his West Series debut at Phoenix in November 2020, driving for Rette Jones Racing in the No. 30 car.
-He would finish the race in 6th.
+Lofton returned to racing stock cars for the first time since 2014 when he made his first West Series start since 2007 at Phoenix in November 2020, driving for Rette Jones Racing in the No. 30 car.
+He would finish the race in sixth.